Skip to content

 Second, a legal claim may be based on the events surrounding the hit and run.
 Fleeing from an accident scene is a crime.

-Also, it can make an already serious accident much worse.
+It can also make an already serious accident much worse.
 When the other party flees the scene, it can leave you without the medical care that you need.
 It can cause you panic and stress.

 A legal claim may be based on the circumstances surrounding the hit and run, in addition to the events of the accident.